 - You don’t have to pay taxes on the money that goes into your account

-- After age 65, you can use the money in your account for any reason at any time (taxes will be deducted if not used for healthcare expenses)
+- After age 65, you can use the money in your account for any reason at any time (taxes will be deducted if not used for healthcare expenses).

 What’s the difference between an HSA and FSA?

 Another difference is that an HSA goes with you from job to job or when you retire.
-You can’t take money from a flexible spending account with you if you change jobs or retire- you’ll simply be out the money.
+You can’t take money from a flexible spending account with you if you change jobs or retire- you’ll simply be out of money.

 Also, you typically can’t have both an HSA and FSA at the same time, so it’s important to know the options you have.